Heyuan Guangdong, China Travel Guide

 The walking surfaces can be uneven, and public transportation often lacks ramps or dedicated spaces.
 Older buildings may not have elevators or accessible restrooms.

-Particular services for visually or hearing-impaired travelers are limited.
-Rely on personal assistance or pre-arranged support for your journey.
+Specialized amenities for travelers with visual or hearing impairments are limited.
+Rely concerning personal assistance or pre-arranged support for your journey.

 Local resources in English specifically addressing accessibility are limited.
-Extensive research before your visit is highly recommended.
+Extensive research in advance of your visit is highly recommended.

-Public transport options may not be completely accessible.
-Consider alternative plans for moving around the city to maximize comfort.
+Public transport options could not be completely accessible.
+Consider alternative plans for navigating the city to maximize comfort.

 Newer buildings and tourist attractions typically feature better accessibility provisions.